project-oak/oak/oak_functions/examples/weather_lookup/README.md

 ## Lookup Logic

-The Wasm logic of the lookup module first determines in which cell the the current location falls and calculates the relative cartesian projection of the client's location compared to the midpoint of the cell.
+The Wasm logic of the lookup module first determines in which cell the current location falls and calculates the relative cartesian projection of the client's location compared to the midpoint of the cell.
 It then looks up the index entry using the key based on the cell identifier (row and column).
 If it finds an index entry it iterates through all the potential weather data locations in the list to find the closest weather data location using the relative cartesian projections.
 The projections are accurate enough to find the closest weather data, as the spherical surface is very close to being flat at these scales.
 If the closest item lies within 40km of the client's location it uses the key to lookup the weather data associated with that item and returns it to the client.

 ## Running manually